zack-bitcoin/amoveo-explorer/README.md

 Turning it on and off
 =======

-First make sure you have an Amoveo node running, and that the keys are unlocked on that node.
+First make sure you have an Amoveo node running and fully synced, and that the keys are unlocked on that node.

+If you need to resync your full node, be sure to turn off this explorer first.

 ```
 sh start.sh